Antartsant/Homework-Challenge-01/README.md

 ## User Story

-AS A marketing agency
+AS A marketing agency<br>
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
+I WANT a codebase that follows accessibility standards<br>
+SO THAT our own site is optimized for search engines<br>

 ## Description

-An in-depth paragraph about your project and overview of use.

 ## Application